Best Position to Sleep with a Stuffy Nose

 • Use free and clear laundry detergents

 See your ENT doctor and set up allergy tests to determine your worst nasal stuffiness triggers.
-Knowing the culprit can help you find a better solution.
+Knowing the culprit can help you find a better solution to relieve congestion too.
 Getting allergy treatments for your symptoms can help:

 • Reduce fatigue from the overactivity of your immune system.